ghc-proposals/ghc-proposals/proposals/0000-rebindable-application.rst

-While most of GHC's syntax is in some way customizable (ex. through overloaded type classes and/or ``RebindableSyntax``), function application's juxtaposition syntax is not.
+While most of GHC's syntax is in some way customizable (ex. through overloaded type classes and/or ``RebindableSyntax``), the function application syntax ``f a`` (i.e. the juxtaposition syntax) is not.
 I propose to change that.

 Motivation
 ----------